b-ggs/wagtail-demo/README.md

 Ensure that you have GNU or BSD Make installed.

-Run the `rename` Makefile target to replace all in stances of `django_template` and `django-template` with your project's name in snake_case and kebab-case, respectively.
+Run the `rename` Makefile target to replace all in stances of `wagtail_demo` and `wagtail-demo` with your project's name in snake_case and kebab-case, respectively.

 ```bash
 make rename PROJECT_NAME=my_project_name_with_underscores